mgula57/mlb_showdown_card_bot/README.md

 The stats scraped in the previous step are used as inputs to determine the player's MLB Showdown card for the selected season.
 The player's in-game abilities are derived using the probability of outcome for each result on an MLB Showdown chart.
 More about that process is detailed below in the [Card Methodology](#card-methodology) section.

-To create the card image, the [Pillow](https://pillow.readthedocs.io/en/stable/) library is leveraged to dynamically create the final jpg.
-The user can add optional enhancements like selecting an image and adding _Super Season_ or _Cooperstown Collection_ graphics.
+To create the card image, the [Pillow](https://pillow.readthedocs.io/en/stable/) library is leveraged to dynamically create the final image.
+The user can add optional enhancements like selecting an image and adding graphics like Special Editions (ex: Super Season, Cooperstown Collection) and image parallels.

 ----